Automattic/woocommerce-payments/includes/core/README.md

 This directory contains core WooCommerce Payments functionality, officially available for both internal use, and use by consumers and extensions.

-> 🔗 If you are developing WooCommerce Payments, please refer to [the core contributing guidelines](CONTRIBUTING.md).
+> 🔗 If you are contributing to WooCommerce Payments, please refer to [the core contributing guidelines](CONTRIBUTING.md).

 ## Definition